Skip to content

 Mushroom Compost

 Unlike the name may suggest mushroom compost does not contain any mushrooms, rather, it is a by-product from mushroom farming; the growth medium of mushrooms that is removed after the mushrooms are harvested.
 The more apt name for it is mushroom soil.
-The substrate in which mushrooms are grown is based on a mixture of hay, straw, horse manure, peat moss, and other natural organic substances.
+The substrate in which mushrooms are grown is based on a mixture of hay, straw, horse manure, peat moss, hardwood bark fines and other natural organic substances.

 Just like organic compost, mushroom compost is often touted as “black gold”.
 It acts as both a plant fertilizer and soil amendment that can benefit your plants when used properly.